gardener/gardener/docs/development/kubernetes-clients.md

 In a later run, the controller will then make correct decisions based on the newest version of the object, not run into conflict errors and will then be able to successfully reconcile the object.
 This way, the controller becomes eventually consistent.

 The other way to solve the situation is to modify objects without optimistic locking in order to avoid running into a conflict in the first place (only if this is safe).
-This is also a good solution for long-running reconciliations (which is actually an anti-pattern but quite unavoidable in some of Gardener's controllers).
+This can be a preferable solution for controllers with long-running reconciliations (which is actually an anti-pattern but quite unavoidable in some of Gardener's controllers).
 Aborting the entire reconciliation run is rather undesirable in such cases as it will add a lot of unnecessary waiting time for end users and overhead in terms of compute and network usage.

 However, in any case retrying on conflict is probably not the right option to solve the situation (there are some correct use cases for it, though, they are very rare).
 Hence, don't retry on conflict.

 ### To Lock or Not to Lock

 As explained before, conflicts are actually important and prevent clients from doing wrongful concurrent updates.
-This means, conflicts is not something we generally want to avoid.
+This means, conflicts are not something we generally want to avoid or ignore.
 However, in many cases controllers are exclusive owners of the fields they want to update and thus it might be safe to run without optimistic locking.

 For example, the gardenlet is the exclusive owner of the `spec` section of the Extension resources it creates on behalf of a Shoot (e.g., the `Infrastructure` resource for creating VPC, etc.).
 Meaning, it knows the exact desired state and no other actor is supposed to update the Infrastructure's `spec` fields.